Girls Who Drive.

 In summary, a bad driver is someone who lacks confidence, doesn’t learn from their mistakes, and doesn’t make any effort to improve their driving skills.

-Since you’re reading this post, it means you aren’t satisfied and you’re ready to make a positive change.
+Since you’re reading this post, it means you are not satisfied, and you’re ready to make a positive change.

 Kudos to you!